machellerogden/mediary/README.md

 > Mediary implements structural sharing via proxies in order to provide a transparent virtualization for deep cloning.

 *WARNING:* This is an experiment.
 Use at your own risk.
-Mediary in it's current form has the potential to put quite a bit of pressure on the garbage collector.
-A well-implemented approach to structural sharing should have the opposite affect.
-It is not recommended to use this in a production environment.

 Use Mediary's `clone` function to get an object representation which, for all intents and purposes, acts like a deeply cloned copy of your original data.